 Teacher candidates are required to report to their school when their supervising practitioner reports to the school after summer and winter break for their student teaching semester.
 Please remember that this date is usually earlier than the official first day of class for University of Arizona students.
 School district calendars vary, and it is the teacher candidate's responsibility to make sure they have a copy of the district and preschool calendar.
-The ending date of each Early Childhood student teaching placement may vary according to the CREATE semester calendar.
+The ending date of each Early Childhood Education Program's student teaching placement may vary according to the Early Childhood Education Program's semester calendar.